ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 ## Check Wallet Balance

-Checking a wallet balance involves using the `wallets` resource to `GET` the wallet corresponding to a given Ark address.
+Checking a wallet balance involves using the `wallets` resource to `GET` the wallet corresponding to a given ARK address.

 :::: tabs
 ::: tab javascript